-- PHIL 351 Ancient and Medieval Philosophy (3) - PHIL 352 Modern Philosophy (3)

-PHIL 473 Metaphysics (3)

-PHIL 477 Philosophy of Knowledge (3)

-Six (6) additional philosophy credits
+One of the following:PHIL 351Ancient and Medieval Philosophy (3)PHIL 352Modern Philosophy (3)One of the following:PHIL 473Metaphysics (3)PHIL 477Philosophy of Knowledge (3)Six (6) additional philosophy credits

 Capstone Paper All Philosophy majors are required to complete a capstone paper as a requirement for graduation.
 Ordinarily the capstone paper will be completed as a major paper in an upper level philosophy course during their senior year.
 It will replace the major paper due in that course and will require additional research and writing.
 Students will then present the paper to the Philosophy Department faculty and graduating Philosophy majors at the Senior Capstone Luncheon at the end of the spring semester.
 The paper should demonstrate a senior-level mastery of philosophical issues and methodologies as well as competence in the transferable skills of liberal learning.
 Students may also choose to satisfy the capstone requirement by taking PHIL 490 - Independent Senior Capstone.